Olivia Moultrie

-Olivia Lynn Moultrie (born September 17, 2005) is an American professional soccer player who plays as an attacking midfielder for the Portland Thorns of the National Women's Soccer League (NWSL).
-She is the youngest American women's soccer player to turn professional, at age 13 in 2019.
-In 2021, she filed a lawsuit against the NWSL that successfully removed the league's age limit and debuted for the Thorns that year at age 15.
-She was called up to the United States national team in 2023.
+Olivia Lynn Moultrie (born September 17, 2005) is an American professional soccer player who plays as an attacking midfielder for the Portland Thorns of the National Women's Soccer League (NWSL) and the United States national team.

+Moultrie signed her first professional contract with the Thorns at age 15 in 2021, following a lawsuit against the NWSL that successfully removed the league's age limit.
+She won the 2022 NWSL Championship with the Thorns and was named to the NWSL Best XI First Team in 2025.

+Moultrie made her senior debut for the United States at age 18 in 2023, earning U.S. Soccer Young Female Player of the Year afterwards.

 Early life

 Moultrie was born in Santa Clarita, California to K.C. and Jessica Moultrie, who both participated in college athletics, and was raised in the Canyon Country district of Santa Clarita, California.
 Moultrie is also a member of The Church of Jesus Christ of Latter-day Saints.
 She started training in soccer when she was four years old.
 By fifth grade, she was homeschooled so that she could focus on soccer and became the first girl on a boys' club team to play in the U.S. Soccer Development Academy system.
 At 11, she accepted a full scholarship offer to play soccer for the Tar Heels of the University of North Carolina at Chapel Hill when she reached college age (from the 2024 season), becoming the youngest girls' soccer player to publicly accept a college offer at the time.
 Shortly after, she traveled to Europe to train.
 Her family began planning a move to Lyon, France, so she could begin playing professionally as soon as possible; however, these plans were abandoned when the Portland Thorns FC signed her in 2019.
 She moved from California to Wilsonville, Oregon where she now resides.